roaldvdillewijn/digilogOSC/README.md

 ### oscillate ###
 Set an LFO on the value from on value to another in x amount of time per cycle:
-`/pedalname/oscillate param start stop time`
+`/pedalname/param oscillate start stop time`

 for example:
-`/canyon/oscillate delaytime 0 255 5000` -> go from 0 to 255 and back to 0 in 5000ms
+`/canyon/delaytime/oscillate 0 255 5000` -> go from 0 to 255 and back to 0 in 5000ms

 #### stop ####
 stop the oscillation, use [optional] up or down to end the oscillation at the lowest or highest given point: